svteja/Machine-Learning-projects/README.md

-This repository contains multiple Machine Learning with different Models.
+This  contains multiple Machine Learning with different Models.
 Click on a project title to explore its files.

 ## 📊 Projects
 ### 1.[American Express credit card Risk prediction](creditriskprediction/)